 However, directly adopting stronger transformations (e.g., with larger rotation angles, more aggressive colorjittering and cutout) in contrastive learning fails to further improve the performance or even deteriorate it for downstream tasks, which is not surprising.
 Stronger transformations could distort image structures and their perceptual patterns in the learned representation so that strongly augmented counterpart views cannot be viewed as the same instance for training the underlying network.
-In InfoMin~\cite{tian2020makes}, they also only explored the combinations of weak augmentations instead of stronger augmentations that may include more semantic information and representative patterns.
-Since different combinations of weak augmentations provided different clues for obtaining distinctive feature representations, it's highly possible that some useful clues may only exist in the stronger augmentations.
+In InfoMin~\cite{tian2020makes}, they also only explored the combinations of weak augmentations instead of stronger augmentations that may include more information to help model to learn robust features.Since different combinations of weak augmentations may provide different information for obtaining distinctive feature representations, it's highly possible that some helpful information can only be learned via stronger augmentation.
 In supervised learning~\cite{cubuk2020randaugment,cubuk2019autoaugment,hataya2020faster} and semi-supervised learning~\cite{wang2019enaet}, different stronger data augmentations have been widely studied and greatly boost the performance with the novel pattern exposed by strongly augmented images.
 The findings in RandAugment~\cite{cubuk2020randaugment} have verified that strongly augmented views can provide more clues even without an explicit augmentation policy.
 Hence, we believe learning the representations from these novel patterns will pave the last mile to close the gap with the fully supervised representations.
 That further inspired us to explore novel ways to utilize stronger transformations in self-supervised learning while avoiding deteriorated performances by naively using them in a contrastive model~\cite{chen2020improved}.